My Mother’s Love of Christ and Fear of Me: Releasing the pain of Distrust

 When I’d call, she would talk about the weather, what she ate for breakfast, how many minutes she toasted her bread or cooked her steak, and how many swipes of butter she used.

-The minutiae were astounding.
-Every conversation was beyond trivial, to the point that I avoided those phone calls like the plague.
-Sure, I would call every few weeks because it was the right thing to do to not completely ignore your mother.
-But our lives were so drastically different in every way that outside of the mundane, there just didn’t seem to be any relatable overlap.
+Sure, I would call every few weeks because it was the right thing to do, especially since I was far away.
+But our lives were so drastically different in every way by that point, outside of the mundane tasks of everyday life, there just didn’t seem to be any relatable overlap.

-That courtesy was not reciprocal, however.
+That courtesy was not reciprocated, however.

 The Offense